thirdtruck/sweet-turnips/JOURNAL.md

 # 10May2020

 Time to make `bitter-turnips` an example and `sweet-turnips` the main module!
+Well, that was super easy!
+Time to make _another_ game using this library, then.